MattiaPrimavera/SY5/README.md

 	sudo ./test.sh

 The script will launch both functional and unity tests.
 The first ones are obtained by executing a series of **.sh** scripts contained in `Tests/fonctionnels/bad` and `Tests/fonctionnels/good`.
 This way the number of functional tests can be increased just by adding the new test script in the right directory, the system will automatically consider the new test inserted.
 Unit Tests use **CUnit library**, so that if you want to add tests, you need to modify `Tests/unitaires/test_cunit.c` file.

+## Cleaning

+To Clean your project directory:

+	make cleanall